bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiences.md

     for `import dj_database_url`
   - How far did you get?
   - Okay, so the app has been successfully deployed, and I set all my config vars on heroku, along with a new secret key, as well as running the migrations for heroku.
+I do believe I have an MVP.
 - We have utilized docs from several different projects over the course of this Sprint.
   - Which docs did you think were the most helpful?
     The docs are rough to me, as always.
 I still don't find any of them super helpful but